AplayerDev/regular-polygon-explorer/README.md

 The application supports two interface languages:

+* 🇬🇧 English
 * 🇮🇷 Persian
-* 🇬🇧 English

-The language can be changed directly inside the application.
+The language can be changed directly from inside the application.

-When switching languages, the application updates:
+When switching languages, the interface updates:

-* Interface labels
+* Navigation and interface labels
 * Buttons
 * Descriptions
 * Mathematical information